-Staff will revise, maintain and monitor the Congestion Management Process (CMP) to fully address the provisions of 23 CFR 500.109(b) (4), and 500.109(b) (5) and guidance related to Fixing America's Surface Transportation Act (FAST) Act.
+Staff will revise, maintain and monitor the Congestion Management Process (CMP) to fully address the provisions of 23 CFR 500.109(b) (4), and 500.109(b) (5) and guidance related to Infrastructure Investment and Jobs Act (IIJA).
 The Congestion Management Subcommittee will review data, performance measures, implementation actions, and results, and recommend revisions to the Transportation Technical Committee.
 This work element will also involve annual review of recommendations from the CMP, and implementation support for transportation system management initiatives and opportunities for incorporating Intelligent Transportation Systems applications.
 [INCOG]